-$^{^{26}}$ To scale-up estimates from eligible firms to the aggregate labor market, we draw upon on the criterion that firms were required to employ fewer than 500 workers: Hubbard and Strain (2020) report that such firms account for 47% private sector employees in 2019.
-In doing so, however, we likely underestimate the aggregate impact of PPP: Autor et al. (2022b) estimate high employment-weighted take-up of PPP among firms employing less than 500 workers (greater than 90%), but also substantial take-up for firms with 500+ workers that were eligibile due to non-size criteria (about 27%).
+36To scale-up estimates from eligible firms to the aggregate labor market, we draw upon on the criterion that firms were required to employ fewer than 500 workers: Hubbard and Strain (2020) report that such firms account for 47% private sector employees in 2019.
+In doing so, however, we likely underestimate the aggregate impact of PPP: Autor et al. (2022b) estimate high employment-weighted take-up of PPP among firms employing less than 500 workers (greater than 90%), but also substantial take-up for firms with 500+ workers that were eligible due to non-size criteria (about 27%).

-states corresponding to our data: employment, temporary-layoff unemployment, and jobless unemployment.
-Thus present is the stabilizing effect that comes from recall of workers from temporary layoff as well as the destabilizing effect coming from lossof-recall as a nontrivial number of these workers transition to jobless unemployment.
+unemployment.
 Along these lines, the model is successful in generating a procyclical recall probability and a countercyclical loss-of-recall probability for workers from temporary-layoff unemployment, as is observed from the data.
 The model also shows that loss-of-recall offers a margin by which temporary layoffs enhance the volatility of total unemployment.

 Our analysis also highlights the importance of modeling loss-of-recall as an endogenous, policy-dependent phenomenon.
-When we adapt our model to the current recession, we necessarily allow for the fact that the Paycheck Protection Program was in place.
+When we adapt our model to the current recession, we necessarily allow for the fact that the Paycheck Protection Program (PPP) was in place.
 We then show that without PPP, jobless unemployment would have been persistently higher.
 An important reason why is that PPP significantly dampened loss-of-recall, thereby moderating the flow of workers from temporary layoff to jobless unemployment.
 Our paper quantifies the number of jobs saved by PPP and explains the mechanism by which these jobs were saved.
 Although we do not assess whether PPP was a net positive in welfare or accounting terms, the model's ability to identify the precise mechanism by which PPP was effective and to construct counterfactuals makes it valuable for any welfare evaluation of the program.